dcnieho/GlassesViewer/manual.md

 ## 5 - Exiting GlassesViewer

 When exiting glassesViewer, if the coding currently displayed is not saved, a dialog box will appear asking whether to save the changes or not.
-As before, these will be saved to the `coding.mat` file in the recording's directory.
+As before, these will be saved to the `coding.mat` file in the recording's directory, which in the case of the included demo data can be found in the directory `<GlassesViewer_directory>\demo_data\projects\raoscyb\recordings\gzz7stc`.

 ![](screenshots/023.png)